- 3759

 Liver Biopsy

-In some cases, a liver biopsy may be necessary to obtain a small sample of liver tissue for microscopic examination.
-This helps determine the extent of liver damage and guides treatment decisions.
+In some cases, a liver biopsy may be necessary to obtain a small sample of liver tissue for examination under a microscope.
+Helps the correct therapy choices and to quantify the extent of hepatic injury.
 Liver biopsy remains the gold standard for diagnosing the severity of liver fibrosis and cirrhosis.

 - Procedure: Performed under local anesthesia, a needle is inserted into the liver to extract a tissue sample.
 The procedure is relatively safe, with minimal discomfort.